alextrambley/alex_trambley_oscars_capstone/README.md

 ### Data Question
 Are there factors that can be used to determine the likelihood (or lack thereof) of a film winning an Oscar?
 Things like category/genre, film length, title length, country of origin, release date, etc. Are there trends with the winners that could inform a film maker or a film production company on how they could craft a winner?
 Also, does being nominated in other categories increase the likelihood of winning?

+### Data Struggles
+Some sources of difficulty within this project were contained within the data sourced and compared between multiple sources.
+I often had to change formatting like dates and titles so that the separate sources could be linked to one another via table joins, etc..
+Much of the time of this project was spent trying to format the data correctly so that tidy versions of the data could effectively be visualized in the final product.

 ## Tools Used
 * Excel
 * Python